Cory Shain

 curriculum vitae

-I’m a post-doctoral researcher at MIT, supervised by Ev Fedorenko, and a future Assistant Professor at Stanford Linguistics (starting fall 2024).
+Previously, I was a post-doctoral researcher at MIT, supervised by Ev Fedorenko.
 I did my PhD in computational linguistics at Ohio State, where I was advised by William Schuler and Micha Elsner.

 selected publications